‘RHOA’ Star Porsha Williams Flaunts Post-Baby Body 6 Weeks After Baby, ‘Bounce Back Game Is Strong’

 Porsha Williams is showing off her post-baby body and getting a whole lot of praise from her Real Housewives of Atlanta co-star Kandi Burruss just six weeks after welcoming her first child into the world.
 The 37-year-old mom – who gave birth to daughter Pilar on March 22 – was spotted posing with Kandi in a new snap shared to her Instagram account this week and revealed her post-baby body in a pair of skintight black leggings.

-The snaps uploaded to social media by Kandi showed the reality stars smiling from ear to ear as they posed together before then taking a seat as they laughed during a catchup.
+The snaps uploaded to social media by Kandi showed the reality stars smiling from ear to ear as they posed together.
+The women then took a seat as they laughed while catching up with each other.

-The Atlanta duo matched in their athleisure gear, with Burruss rocking a sporty light pink dress while new mom Porsha kept things casual in her figure-hugging black leggings which she teamed with a black Adidas sweatshirt.
+The Atlanta duo matched in their athleisure gear, with Burruss rocking a sporty light pink dress while new mom Porsha kept things casual in her figure-hugging black leggings, which she teamed with a black Adidas sweatshirt.
 Both wore sneakers to complete their fun looks.

 Williams – who The Inquisitr posted photos of posing in a bikini while pregnant with her daughter — also posed with her hand on her hip to show off her tiny waist and also rocked a pair of hoop earrings.

-In the caption of the photo shared with her 6.4 million followers on the social media site, the Xscape singer revealed that she’d run into her co-star earlier in the week while also praising her for her very quick bounce back after baby.
+In the caption of the photo shared with her 6.4 million followers on the social media site, the Xscape singer revealed that she’d run into her co-star earlier in the week, while also praising her for her very quick bounce-back after having a baby.

 As The Inquisitr reported earlier this year, Porsha gave fans their first look at her bundle of joy on social media after giving her daughter Pilar her own Instagram account.